sunfounder/thales_kit/docs/source/_build/html/_sources/Turn the knob.rst.txt

 Turn the Knob
 ============================

-In the previous chapters, we have used the digital input on the Pico.
+In the previous lessons, we have used the digital input on the Pico.
 For example, a button can change the pin from low level (off) to high level (on).
 This is a binary working state.

 However, Pico can receive another type of input signal: analog input.